DhruvPatel01/DhruvPatel01.github.io/content/notes/Physics/Theoretical_Minimum/QM-Notes/index.md

 #### Product State
 A product state is the result of completely independent preparations of two spins, each with its' own apparatus to prepare a spin.
+If the state is not a product state than it is entangled.

 Suppose spin A is prepared in $\\alpha\_u \\ket{u} + \\alpha\_d \\ket{d}$ and B is prepared in $\\beta\_u \\ket{u} + \\beta\_d \\ket{d}$ Where $\\alpha^\\ast\_u \\alpha\_u + \\alpha^\\ast\_d \\alpha\_d = \\beta^\\ast\_u \\beta\_u + \\beta^\\ast\_d \\beta\_d = 1$.
 In such case we need 4 real parameters to define the state (2 for each spin).